 Need a report that reflects how COVID-19 has impacted this market and its growth?

+The rising need for the level of product safety from manufacturers, consumers, and regulatory organizations making blister packaging an increasingly practical option.
 Factors like product integrity and extended shelf life are highly necessary for the pharmaceutical sector, considering that most consumers store their drugs in a temperature variant atmosphere that can be harmful to unprotected medicines.

 Scope of the Report